deryayildirimm/Patternss/README.md

 # Patternss

-This repo includes some projects whit design patterns explanation and uml class diagram.
+This repo includes some projects with design patterns explanation and uml class diagram.

 Online Coffee -> Strategy - Decorator - Observer